Community Resource Partnership

 GED Preparation Classes

 To start availing of our services, schedule a meeting with our staff so that they can assess your condition and determine your needs.

 Maryland Medicaid Telehealth Program

 TELEHEALTH PROGRAM COVID-19 UPDATE

 The Secretary of Health has temporarily expanded the definition of a telehealth originating site under COMAR 10.09.49.06 to include a participant’s home or any other secure location as approved by the participant and the provider for purpose of delivery of Medicaid-covered services.
-The purpose of this expansion of regulatory authority is to ensure individuals can access certain health care services in their own home while mitigating possible risk for transmission of COVID-19.
+The purpose of this expansion of regulatory authority is to ensure individuals can access certain health care services in their own homes while mitigating possible risks for transmission of COVID-19.
 This expansion applies to services delivered to a Medicaid participant via fee-for-service or through a HealthChoice Managed Care Organization (“MCO”).
 This expansion will remain in place until further notice by the Department.
 Medicaid distant site providers delivering services via telehealth to a participant in their home must continue to comply with all other requirements of COMAR 10.09.49 and the Maryland Medicaid Telehealth Program Manual.

 Together We Will Build a Healthier and Safer Communities for Children & Families